 10 Characteristics of Great School Cultures - Getting Smart.
 Profiling great schools and conversations with effective school leaders leads to one overarching conclusion–culture is key.

 A powerful culture makes teachers better and kids smarter.
-A Step-By-Step Guide to Personalize Learning.
+Yet “Culture is one of those things that all organizations say is important, but it is easily ignored or forgotten in the daily grind of running a business, non-profit, or school district,” said a recent HBR article.
+Our summer homework helped us identify the following 10 key ingredients of a high performance culture: A Step-By-Step Guide to Personalize Learning.
 Introduction to Edcamp: A New Conference Model Built on Collaboration.
 Editor's Note: Blogger Mary Beth Hertz was one of the organizers of Edcamp Philly, a free education "unconference" that took place in Philadelphia last May.

 The event attracted the attention of educators from around the world--not only for the excellent content and collaborative spirit, but also for the unconference model itself -- one that costs next to nothing to produce by facilitating ad-hoc community participation.
 Since then, groups of educators around the world have begun to organize local edcamps in their areas.
-Connected Learning Infographic.
+In this four-part series, Ms. Connected Learning Infographic.
 Teacher Collaboration Gives Schools Better Results.
 Five years ago, Sparks Middle School hit bottom.

 Its test scores were some of the worst in the district.
 A chain-link fence was locked after hours to prevent gangs from tagging the open-air hallways.
 Between classes, members of rival tagging crews would fight.
 Word came down to the La Puente, Calif., school from the Los Angeles County Office of Education: We may shut you down if you don't come up with a plan.
 Sparks embarked on a makeover.
 And Sparks provided something else: more than six hours each week for teachers to learn from each other.